-- Receive engineering degree from University of Northampton while studying in Bahrain
+- Receive engineering degree from the University of Northampton while studying in Bahrain.

-- Explore opportunity to complete one or two semesters in the UK campus, University of Northampton
+- Explore the opportunity to complete one or two semesters in the UK campus, University of Northampton.

-- Access learning resources of University of Northampton and Gulf University while studying in Bahrain
+- Access learning resources of the University of Northampton and Gulf University while studying in Bahrain.

-- Enrich the learning experience through highly qualified, experienced and diverse faculty from both the universities
+- Enrich the learning experience through highly qualified, experienced, and diverse faculty from both universities.

-- Become the student at a reputed UK university which has been awarded GOLD in UK Teaching Excellence Framework (TEF)
+- Become a student at a reputed UK university which has been awarded GOLD in UK Teaching Excellence Framework (TEF).

-- Experience high quality education of UK system at affordable cost with scholarship up to 30% on course fees
+- Experience high-quality education in the UK system at affordable cost with scholarships up to 30% on course fees.

-- Obtaining membership with Professional bodies such as IEEE and IET
+- Obtaining membership with Professional bodies such as IEEE.

 Discover Our Campus